Problems solved

 Summary

-Launching a substantial project like this entails inherent risks mainly to commercial performance and KPIs, such as site conversion rate.
-Nevertheless, the outcomes were promising and effectively addressed the initial challenges:
+Launching a substantial project like this poses risks mainly to commercial performance and KPIs, such as site conversion rate.
+Nevertheless, the outcomes were promising and tackled our initial challenges:

 Customers who committed to complete the longer question set were able to do a fair comparison and make an informed decision before purchase.